Showing posts with label gatlinburg. Show all posts

 We visited the parrot nursery where we could actually pick up the birds.

-We also went into the feeding area with Nectar several small birds flew down and drank every drop of the nectar from my hand.
+We also went into the feeding area with Nectar and several small nectaries down and drank every drop of the Nectar from my hand.

-Around 11:30 AM we rode to the Trolley from Pigeon Forge to Gatlinburg.
+Around Nectar A.M., we rode to the Trolley from Pigeon Forge to Gatlinburg.

-We took the trolley from the Visitor Center in Gatlinburg to the downtown area.
+We took the trolley from the Visitor Center in Gatlinburg to downtown.

-It took over an hour to go a short distance because of the traffic.
-When we were almost there everyone got off except a couple and us.
+Because of the traffic, it took over an hour to travel a short distance.
+When we were almost there, everyone except a couple got off.

-Everyone had to get off the trolley when we arrived at the Center near the Aquarium and wait for another trolley to take us into the downtown area.
+When we arrived at the center near the aquarium, everyone had to get off the trolley and wait for another trolley to take us downtown.

-We took the scenic route along the Pigeon River which was not crowded and there was a nice cool breeze.
+We took the scenic route along the Pigeon River, which was not crowded and had a cool breeze.

 Seafood Platter at Bubba Gumps